jlfx09/HTMLTest-Website-/README.md

 then use command  git remote add origin [URL]

 followed by git push origin main to see changes in GITHUB Repository.

+File Descriptions:
+HTML and CSS file aimed to further the knowledge for website development from scratch.
+Made using Visual Studio Code.